isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 <p><strong>Description:</strong>This report outlines new national guidelines
 for human tissue banking and biomedical research involving human tissue samples.
-It recommends building on the current self-regulation system and suggests a statutory licensing system for research tissue banks, emphasizing the importance of well-managed tissue banks in advancing life sciences and benefiting Singapore's healthcare and well-being.</p>
+It recommends building on the current self-regulation system and suggests a statutory licensing system for research tissue banks, emphasising the importance of well-managed tissue banks in advancing life sciences and benefiting Singapore's healthcare and well-being.</p>
 </td>